jhonnyV-V/phoemux/README.md

 ```bash
 phoemux edit <alias>
 ```
-open the "ash" with the $EDITOR env variable or vi as a default
+open the "ash" with the $EDITOR env variable or nano as a default

 ### list
 ```bash